lukecarbis/better-faster-stronger/presentation.md

 name: aint-broke
 class: center, middle, inverse

-# If it 'aint broke, why fix it?
+# If it ain't broke, why fix it?

 ???